Discovering equations from data: symbolic regression in dynamical systems

-The AI-Feynman model also demonstrated high performance in identifying equations in the presented scenarios, finding expressions accurately for five out of nine systems, with only one (Lotka-Volterra) presenting significant differences from the originating system.
-However, it's important to mention that the algorithm's implementation, made available by the authors of the methodology themselves in \cite{AI-Feynman-implementation}, has not been maintained in a few years, with the last update dating from 2020.
+As for AI Feynman, it should be noted that it is the most resource intensive considering the amount of time required to perform simulations.
+They are also the oldest implemented algorithms from this selection and, in AI-Feynman's case, it is important to mention that the source code, made available by the authors of the methodology themselves in \cite{AI-Feynman-implementation}, has not been maintained in a few years, with the last update dating from 2020.
 Future users of the code must be aware that technical difficulties may arise from the algorithm relying on dependencies that are out of date.

-Other algorithms, namely GPLearn and PySINDy, had varying degrees of success, but did not perform well for the identification of epidemics that had more than three possible describing compartments, or the possibility of reinfection, with a single exception given by SIRV through GPLearn.
-The computational disadvantages of said models also points to them not being the best choice for such task.

-The results of this study highlights the potential of symbolic regression, suggesting its possible consolidation as a new methodology for the modeling of data related to epidemic dynamics.
-This approach had not been thoroughly explored, and still has room to expand to real data from diseases already circulating.
-Moreover, updates to these algorithms or the development of new ones could bring even better performances to the already top performing methods, overcoming current limitations and enabling more accurate dynamic recovery and better forecasting results in the future.
+The results of this study highlights the potential of symbolic regression, suggesting its potential as a new methodology for the modeling of data related to epidemic dynamics, and likely being flexible enough for other domains of knowledge, as current literature indicates.
+Moreover, updates to these algorithms or the development of new ones could bring even better results when comparing to the already top performing methods, overcoming current limitations and enabling more accurate dynamic recovery and better forecasting results in the future.
 The continuation of this study is essential to assess the capacity of these methods in describing dynamic systems and, consequently, their contribution to the description of epidemic spreading in real populations.

-As for the current limitations of such approach, it is important to mention that even with the current advancements to this machine learning field, recovering equations from data through symbolic regression cannot be done in polynomial computational time, characterizing it as a NP-hard problem \cite{virgolin2022symbolic}.
+As for the current limitations of such approach, it is important to mention that even with the current advances to this machine learning field, recovering equations from data through symbolic regression cannot be done in polynomial time, characterizing it as a NP-hard problem \cite{virgolin2022symbolic}.
 This should be taken into consideration when adding large sets of basis functions and their several permutations to these methods.